bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 ### 3 Test with Appium locally ###

 For mobile tests, set the following environment variables on your local computer:
-- APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows)
+APPIUM_HOME:
+- On Windows, using .exe, it's the root path where Appium.exe is located
+- On Mac, using .dmg, it will be `/Applications/Appium.app/Contents/Resources/app`
+- On any platform using npm installation, it will be the path where root `node_modules` folder has been created.
+This folder should contain an `appium` subfolder
-- ANDROID_HOME: path to Android SDK (e.g: where SDK Manager resides)
+- `ANDROID_SDK_ROOT` / `ANDROID_HOME`: path to Android SDK (e.g: where SDK Manager resides).
+This is the root folder containing 'platform-tools', 'system-images', ... folders

 Also check that there is only one version of ADB on computer.
 Otherwise, there may be conflicts and ADB client you provide may not get relevant information from devices